PrincyJohnson/EffectivePopSize/README.md

 cM = 1 cM value in your species (in Kb)

-This package provides PCA plots, LD and recombination frequency plots and finally Ne estimation
+This package provides PCA, LD and recombination frequency plots and finally Ne estimation